History of Modern: Reception

-History of Modern received generally favourable reviews.
-An enthusiastic John Aizlewood in the London Evening Standard wrote, "Kudos is [OMD's] again.
-History of Modern breaks little new ground but since it restates the old with such expertly crafted joy, it's not a problem."
+History of Modern received positive reviews.
+The Daily Telegraph critic Neil McCormick described the album as "extraordinarily good, a belting synth-pop classic crammed with catchy tunes and complicated lyrics about matters of life and death, art and philosophy."
 Q were also complimentary, noting that OMD's "winning way with a rattling pop tune is timeless" and that the record "refines their sound and gives it a modern production tweak".
-A mildly positive AllMusic review by Andy Kellman concluded with, "At its best, History of Modern is to OMD what Secrets is to the Human League: an inspired return from post-punk-turned-synth-pop greats."
-Conversely, BBC reviewer John Doran was unimpressed, stating, "A few highs aside, this is a poor return from the 80s hit-makers...it's not too late for OMD to stride all the way back to greatness.
+A mildly favourable Roy Wilkinson of Mojo wrote, "As reiterated via his work for Atomic Kitten, singer Andy McCluskey rarely struggles for hooks".
+Conversely, BBC reviewer John Doran was unimpressed, stating, "A few highs aside, this is a poor return from the 80s hit-makers... it's not too late for OMD to stride all the way back to greatness.
 But this album isn't even a stumble in the right direction."

-Of the album's remote recording process, McCluskey said, "We... realised Paul and I have to be in the room together to get the chemistry."
-History of Modern was ranked fifth in Classic Pops "Top 20 Reunion Albums".
+Classic Pop ranked History of Modern fifth in their "Top 20 Reunion Albums", noting that it echoes OMD's "golden period" of the early 1980s.
 In a poll of 3,200 Modern Synthpop readers, it was voted the 12th-best synth-pop album of the 2010s.